 Cahill lawyers have been at the forefront of antitrust law since our practice was established in the early 1920’s.
 As we continue in this tradition, we counsel and represent clients in high stakes litigation and governmental investigations as well as in mergers, acquisitions and other strategic, often complex transactions.
-Our lawyers and practice have been recognized by market-leading ranking publications, including Chambers USA, Global Competition Review and Benchmark Litigation, based in part on market commentary that defines the team as “national-level antitrust stars."
+Our lawyers and practice have been recognized by market-leading ranking publications, including Chambers USA, The Legal 500, Global Competition Review and Benchmark Litigation, based in part on market commentary that defines the team as “national-level antitrust stars."

 Our lawyers are trained in a comprehensive range of antitrust and competition matters, from class action litigation and criminal and civil investigations to M&A and other strategic transactions.
 In addition, many of our antitrust assignments are handled by litigators who also manage general commercial, securities and insurance disputes.
 This diversity of experience and skills distinguishes our team and is in part responsible for the perspective, judgment, and creativity that our clients often cite as a benefit of selecting Cahill to represent them in their most significant antitrust matters.